-A real-time live-data supply chain dashboard with actionable analytics can be a powerful tool for optimizing inventory, supplier, and fulfillment performance.
+A real-time live-data supply chain data dashboard with actionable analytics can be a powerful tool for optimizing inventory, supplier, and fulfillment performance.
 The tools we show here will enable a logistics vice president, brand manager, category manager, or operations vice president to optimize supply chain performance.

 Supply Chain Performance Analytics using Actionable Warehouse-Centric Supply Chain Model and Data